 Meaning and History

-The time of the emergence of this e-commerce structure’s logo is considered August 2010, when the payment system appeared.
-Its development in the Indian Internet space was incredibly rapid, so now it has electronic wallets, physical cards, and its bank.
+The logo of this e-commerce structure emerged in August 2010, when the payment system appeared.
+Its development in the Indian Internet space was incredibly rapid, so now it has electronic wallets, physical cards, and a bank.
 In all cases, the emblem remains the same.
 Over the long period of its existence, it has changed only once.

 What is Paytm?